• Skip to primary navigation

 Filed Under: Recent Posts Achrives

-Fast Fact: Appellate Court: Not lawfully present, illegal aliens with DACA are illegal aliens – Georgia issuing public benefits based on disputed status
+Fast Fact: Appellate Court: Not lawfully present, illegal aliens with DACA are illegal aliens – Georgia granting public benefits illegally?

 March 8, 2019 By D.A.
 King